 Engraved details are similar to embossed details, except that they are more likely to produce fluctuations in the model wall about 5mm-10mm away from the feature in the direction that the extruder is traveling in.
 The imperfections are usually attributed to loose belts, or too high a print speed.

 When connecting parts together you have two basic options:

 - Press Fit, Force-Fit or Interference-Fit occurs when parts are held together by friction.

 - Sliding Fit or Free-Fit occurs when the connection between parts allows for movement.

 Every company’s 3D printer is slightly different and you will have to test your printer and settings to determine your tolerances.
 Generally if you are designing a 3D printed press-fit part, allow for a 0.2mm offset from the interior feature.
 You may want to go as small as 0.1mm on each side, but once you’ve connected a part with an allowance of less than 0.2mm you will not be able to remove that part without breaking the model.
 The minimum allowance for a moving or rotating part is 0.4mm on each side.
 Basically you are separating your parts by a wall thickness.
 For gears and other complex intermeshing parts, use a 0.5mm offset to make up for any errors in X-Y accuracy.

 - Minimum Hole Diameter

 While this is somewhat dependent on material and settings, a safe assumption is that the diameters of your holes need to be at least twice the value of your Line Width setting.

-See also: 3 Design tips for FDM 3D printing
+See also: 3 Design tips for FFF 3D printing